Solitaire Engagement Rings

 History of Solitaire Engagement Rings

-Solitaires are the most popular engagement ring on the market—and the oldest.
+Solitaire diamond rings are the most popular engagement rings on the market—and the oldest.
 Diamonds set in plain gold bands were popular in Ancient Rome, and remained relatively popular until a huge boom in the 1940s made solitaire sales skyrocket.
 Due to the low-profit margins of the Great Depression, diamond professionals decided to try and boost diamond sales in America.
 While diamonds had been purchased only by the wealthy before, industry leaders began to produce smaller diamonds that they could market to more people.
 With the infamous “A Diamond Is Forever” advertising campaign, the solitaire diamond engagement ring was an instant hit.
-Today, solitaire diamonds prove that a single diamond is the most classic design—a design that will probably last forever.
+To this day, a solitaire engagement ring means “forever” to a lot of people, and solitaire diamonds prove that a single diamond is the most classic design—a design that will probably last forever.

 Celebrities With Solitaire Engagement Rings